 3. Connect with a natural treasure.
 Choose a found item from nature that is special to you, perhaps a stone, shell, or feather.
 Sit or lie down, holding it in your hands, and slowly and mindfully explore it with all your senses, focusing on one sense at a time.
 (Closing your eyes will heighten your awareness of other senses.)
 You may also want to tune into its subtle or energetic essence, or try speaking directly to (or even as) your nature treasure.
 Notice if you discover new things about it, and if you feel different after doing this practice.

 4. Take yourself back.
 Visualizing yourself in a special place in nature helps you stay connected with it and gives you some of the physical and mental health benefits of actually being there.
-Sit or lie down in a quiet, comfortable spot and travel in your mind’s eye to your special place.
+Sit or lie down in a quiet, comfortable spot.
+Close your eyes, breathe deeply, and travel in your mind’s eye to your special place.
 Picture yourself there, noticing what you see, hear, and sense and drinking in the natural goodness.
 When you’re ready to come back, find a way to give thanks to that place and then transition gently back by noticing your breath and present-time physical sensations.
 (Another option is to use recordings of guided meditations that feature nature imagery.)

 5. Give thanks.
 Expressing gratitude for some of the gifts we receive from the Earth helps us enjoy and appreciate them and fosters a more respectful relationship with nature.
 You might pause to give thanks for the food on your plate, a sunset, or a lovely flower.
 Consider keeping a gratitude journal, or writing a thank-you letter to the Earth or a being or place in nature that is special to you.
 The more you feel and express your gratitude, the more it will nourish you and the natural world.